Enrico Toti: Life

 Enrico Toti was born and raised in San Giovanni, a popular district of Rome, by his father Nicola Toti, a railway worker from Cassino, and his mother, Semira Calabresi, from Palestrina.
 In 1897, when he was 15, he embarked as a hub on the Ettore Fieramosca training ship, then moved on to the battleship Emanuele Filiberto and finally to the cruiser Coatit.
 In 1904 he was involved in clashes on the Red Sea against the pirates who infested the sea in front of the Italian colony of Eritrea.
 After leaving in 1905, Toti was hired by the State Railways as a stoker.

-On March 27, 1908, while working on the lubrication of a locomotive, which had stopped at the Colleferro station to connect to another locomotive and to refuel with water, due to the movement of the two machines Toti slipped, remaining with his left leg stuck and crushed by gears.
+On 27 March 1908, while working on the lubrication of a locomotive, which had stopped at the Colleferro station to connect to another locomotive and to refuel with water, due to the movement of the two machines Toti slipped, remaining with his left leg stuck and crushed by gears.
 Immediately taken to hospital, his limb was amputated at the level of the pelvis.
 After losing his job, Toti devoted himself to countless activities including the realization of some small inventions now kept in Rome, in the Historical Museum of the Bersaglieri.

-In 1911, cycling with one leg, he traveled to Paris, and then through Belgium, the Netherlands, and Denmark, up to Finland and Lapland.
+In 1911, cycling with one leg, he travelled to Paris, and then through Belgium, the Netherlands, and Denmark, up to Finland and Lapland.
 From there, via Russia and Poland, he returned to Italy in June 1912.
-In January 1913 Toti started cycling again, this time in Egypt; from Alexandria, he reached the border with Sudan where the English authorities, considering the trail too dangerous, ordered him to end the journey, and sent him to Cairo where he came back to Italy.
+In January 1913, Toti started cycling again, this time in Egypt; from Alexandria, he reached the border with Sudan where the English authorities, considering the trail too dangerous, ordered him to end the journey, and sent him to Cairo where he came back to Italy.

 World War I

 When war broke out between Italy and the Austro-Hungarian Empire, Toti tried to volunteer for the Italian army but was not accepted due to his injury.
 Undaunted, he reached the frontline with his bicycle and managed to serve as an unpaid, unregistered, fully non-regulation "civilian volunteer" attached to several units.
 Forced to leave the combat zone and return home by the Carabinieri (Military Police), Toti stubbornly returned to the front and finally managed to join (still unofficially) the 3rd Bersaglieri Bicycle Battalion.
 He was killed in the Sixth Battle of the Isonzo.
 Fatally wounded in a clash, he hurled his crutch at the enemy.
 Before falling on the ground he shouted: "Nun moro io!" (romanesco vernacular for "I do not die!").